UltCombo/gulp-buster/README.md

 - `options.formatter` (function, optional): the function responsible for serializing the hashes data structure into the string content of the output file.
 It takes the value returned from the `transform` function as the first argument and must return a string.
 Defaults to `JSON.stringify`.

-**Note:** all of the options which accept a function can be run asynchronously by returning a Promise (or *thenable*).
+**Note:** all of the options which accept a function can be run asynchronously by returning a promise (or *thenable*).
 If the given option has a return value constraint, the constraint will still be applied to the promise's fulfillment value.

 ## Integrating with Web applications